yldio/skiff/README.md

   * `batchEntriesLimit` (integer, defaults to `10`): The maximum number of log entries in a `AppendEntries` message.
   * `clientRetryRPCTimeout` (integer, defaults to 200): The number of miliseconds the internal client has to wait until retrying
   * `clientMaxRetries` (integer, defaults to 10): The maximum number of times the client is allowed to retry the remote call.
+  * `maxLogRetention` (integer, defaults to 100): The maximum number of log entries kept in memory.

 ## skiff.start (callback)